digicademy/beaconizer/Documentation/Introduction/Index.rst

 Credits
 ^^^^^^^

-This extension is being developed by the `Digital Academy <http://www.digitale-akademie.de/>`_ of the `Academy of Sciences and Literature | Mainz <http://www.adwmainz.de>`_ in the context of our `Digital Humanities Projects <http://www.digitale-akademie.de/projekte/matrix.html>`_.
+This extension is developed by the `Digital Academy <http://www.digitale-akademie.de/>`_ of the `Academy of Sciences and Literature | Mainz <http://www.adwmainz.de>`_ for our `Digital Humanities Projects <http://www.digitale-akademie.de/projekte/matrix.html>`_.

 Join development
 ^^^^^^^^^^^^^^^^

-The Beaconizer is *beta software* at the moment.
-This means, all features are considered stable enough to be used in production.
-But now is the time to test, test, test..
-The development takes place on `Github <https://github.com/digicademy/beaconizer>`_.
-You are very welcome to join us if you wish to take part in the development or if you have found a bug.
+Collaborative development of the TYPO3 Beaconizer takes place on `Github <https://github.com/digicademy/beaconizer>`_.
+You are very welcome to join in and submit pull requests.